bakpakin/Fennel/tutorial.md

 **Note**: while errors are the most common reason to return multiple values from a function, it can be used in other cases as well.
-This is the most complex thing about Lua, and a full discussion is out of scope for this tutorial, but it's [covered well elsewhere][18].
+This is the most complicated feature of Lua, and a full discussion is out of scope for this tutorial, but it's [covered well elsewhere][18].

 The problem with this type of error is that it does not compose well;